DrkR0ot/CTF/CTF - Sécurité Offensive/OSINT/OSINT 1/README.md

-# 🖼️ CTF - OSINT 1 : Les Secrets Cachés des Fichiers
+# 🖼️ CTF - OSINT 1: The Hidden Secrets of Files

-Dans ce challenge, une simple image peut révéler bien plus qu’elle ne montre.

-## Votre mission
-Analyser les métadonnées d’un fichier pour en extraire des informations précieuses — localisation, auteur, logiciel utilisé… ou même des traces laissées par erreur.

-🔍 Un excellent moyen de découvrir à quel point les fichiers que l’on partage peuvent trahir bien plus qu’on ne le pense.
+In this challenge, a single image might reveal much more than it shows.

+---

+## 🎯 Your Mission

+Analyze the **metadata** of a file to extract valuable information — such as **location**, **author**, **software used**, or even **traces unintentionally left behind**.

+🔍 This is a great opportunity to discover how much the files we share can unintentionally reveal.

+---

-## Flag
+## 🏁 Flag

-Le flag ici est le lieu où est retenu notre victime.
+The flag for this challenge is the **location where the victim is being held**.